 Part 6: Violations.
 Violations of this policy by students or employees are misconduct subject to discipline, up to and including expulsion or termination.

 Part 7: Referral to Law Enforcement.
 LSC may refer suspected violations of law to appropriate law enforcement authorities, and provide access to investigative or other data as permitted by law.

 Part 8: Effect.
-In the event any other college or MnSCU Board Policy or Procedure is found to be in conflict with this policy, the terms of this policy shall govern.
+In the event any other College or Minnesota State Board Policy or System Procedure is found to be in conflict with this policy, the terms of this policy shall govern.